Yung Fazo

-Fazan Munshi (born April 14, 2005), professionally known as Yung Fazo, is an American rapper from New York City.
+Fazan Ally Munshi (born April 14, 2005), known professionally as Yung Fazo, is an American singer and rapper from New York City.
 In 2021, he released the song "Adding", featuring fellow rapper SoFaygo, which went viral on TikTok and currently sits at over 50 million streams on Spotify as of February 2025.
-Additionally, "ttwlg (This the Way Life Goes)" had also gained virality.
+His song "TTWLG (This the Way Life Goes)" has also gained virality.

 Early life

-Growing up in Queens, New York to Guyanese parents, Yung Fazo used to play basketball, and soccer, the latter sport saw him play striker, and defense.
-He also played the trumpet.
-Yung Fazo shortly attended high school at Wellington C Mepham, in Bellmore NY.
-Yung Fazo also grew up playing a lot of video games, especially on his Game Boy.
-After getting older, he would play a lot of Fortnite during COVID-19.
-Fazo would dabble in music, with him recording a diss track, following with its own respective music video in 2017, but he wouldn't take it seriously until 2019, where he would begin to record tracks with his childhood friend Raeusi, he would record under the moniker, Lil Faze, before forgoing with it and adopting his current name Yung Fazo.
+Fazan Ally Munshi was born on April 14, 2005, in Queens, New York.
+Munshi grew up playing the trumpet.
+He would also play a lot of video games, especially on his Game Boy.
+Yung Fazo shortly attended high school at Wellington C Mepham in Bellmore, New York.
+Fazo would dabble in music, recording a diss track with its own music video in 2017.
+However, he wouldn't take music seriously until 2019 when he would begin to record tracks with his childhood friend Raeusi.
+He would record under the moniker Lil Faze before forgoing with it and adopting his current name, Yung Fazo.

 Career

-2021-2022: Breakthrough, and EP release
+2019–2021: Breakthrough and EP release

-Yung Fazo released "Adding" with frequent collaborator SoFaygo, propelling Fazo's name into the underground rap scene.
+On September 2, 2019, Yung Fazo released "Adding" with frequent collaborator SoFaygo, propelling Fazo's name into the underground rap scene.
 Immediately after the release, Fazo released his second EP, #frvralone.
-Following the release of his EP, Fazo released his second biggest song of the year, "ttwlg (this the way life goes)", which also went viral.
+Following the release of his EP, Fazo released his second biggest song of the year, "TTWLG (This the Way Life Goes)", which also went viral.

-2022-present: Signing to Capitol Records, releasing ME VS ME, and releasing ZO
+2022–present: Signing to Capitol and major releases

 In 2022, he signed with Capitol Records and released his major-label debut, ME VS ME.
 Yung Fazo made his first-ever debut at Rolling Loud, California, marking his first festival performance.
 Fazo later released his long-awaited debut studio album, ZO.
-On November 23, 2025, Yung Fazo will be performing at Rolling Loud for the second time, except it will be in his ancestral hometown, India where he will have his own set.
+On November 23, 2025, Yung Fazo performed at Rolling Loud for the second time, except in his ancestral country India, where he had his own set.

+2026–present: UY SCUTI BOYZ collaboration

+On April 17, 2026, Fazo was featured on the track "Baby" with Tezzus and Southsidesillhouette off Tezzus and Diamond's* mixtape UY SCUTI BOYZ.
+Then, on May 10, 2026 Fazo performed again at Rolling Loud Orlando.

+Musical style

+Fazo's musical style was described by NPR's music critic Sheldon Pearce as "moving at warp speed, down to the pitched-up, distorted vocals that feel like they're blurring by you as you listen."
+Pearce also went on to say how Fazo's rap sounds as if he were from a cartoon.
+Pearce stated Fazo's "exists in the same sonic ecosystem as nu-trap characters like Yeat and SSGKobe and former Slayworld collective members like Autumn! and Summrs."
+According to Antonio Johri of Complex, he wrote how Yung Fazo brings a more "mainstream-ready, melodic edge" to his tracks and features.
+Additionally, Johri stated how Yung Fazo's vocal inflection is reminiscent to that of Playboi Carti's baby voice and "triplet flows".